Jesse-Kerr/recordmender/readme2.md

 ## Making model better

 We found that lower # of factors lead to a better rank score.
+12 worked the best.

+Different regularization values of lambda were tried from 0.01 to 1000.

+Different numbers of iterations from 10 to 210, in steps of 40.

+With these best values, different numbers of artists sampled and producers were tried.

+Specific elements sampled were also examined.
 #Specific to do's for Thursday/ Friday
 1. Look at none listed for new song producer.
 Consider replacing with new_song_artist

-2. Split by vocals/lyrics versus others types. [x]

-2. Limit your recommender to > # producers, > # songs. [x]

 3. Examine features of model.
 Clustering of items.
 Recommendations.